David Edward Reichle

 David Edward Reichle (born October 19, 1938) is an American ecologist who worked at the Oak Ridge National Laboratory (ORNL).
 He is known for his pioneering research on the movement of radionuclides in the environment and the carbon metabolism of forest ecosystems.
 From 1967 to 1981 he was co-chair of Woodlands for the International Biological Programme.
-He served as Director of ORNL’s Environmental Sciences Division (1986-1990) and retired in 2000 as Associate Director.
+He served as Director of ORNL’s Environmental Sciences Division (1986-1990) and retired in 2000 as Associate Laboratory Director for Life and Environmental Sciences.

 Biography

-Reichle was born on October 19, 1938 to Elsie and Edward J. Reichle in Cincinnati, Ohio.
+Reichle was born on October 19, 1938, to Elsie and Edward J. Reichle in Cincinnati, Ohio.
 He graduated from Muskingum University with a B.S. in biology and chemistry in 1960.
 He attended Northwestern University on a Danforth Foundation Fellowship, where he received M.S. and Ph.D. degrees in biological sciences in 1961 and 1964.
 He was a lecturer in ecology (1964) at the Chicago Academy of Sciences.
 A U.S. Atomic Energy Commission postdoctoral fellowship led him to work at the Oak Ridge National Laboratory.

 Reichle joined Oak Ridge National Laboratory (ORNL) in Tennessee as an Atomic Energy Commission Postdoctoral Fellow in 1964 and worked in the Radiation Ecology Section of the Health Physics Division as a biophysicist in 1966.
 In 1970 he became Program Manager for Ecosystems Studies.
 During the early 1980s, he managed the Global Carbon Cycle Research Program for the Department of Energy (DOE) which was the lead US federal agency for research on atmospheric carbon dioxide.
 He then became Director of ORNL’s Environmental Sciences Division (1986–1990).
 He was appointed ORNL Associate Director for Life and Environmental Sciences (1990-2000) and Vice-President of Lockheed Martin Energy Systems.
 He was an adjunct professor of ecology at The University of Tennessee from 1969 until his retirement in 2000.

 Reichle has been married to Donna Rae Haubrich since 1961.
 They have three children.